 thing as of ourselves."
-Ar nd therefore God, as I said, preventeth us in
+And I therefore God, as I said, preventeth us in

-the beginning, and goeth forth with us all the way without
+• orth with us all the way without

-ng by faith toward God, nor by the
+g by faith toward God, nor by the

-outward occasion of faith toward the inward consent thereof, since
+oward the inward consent thereof, since

-no man can, as Saint Paul saith, say "Lord Jesus" but in Spirit.
+saith, say "Lord Jesus" but in Spirit.
+5

 1 Cor 12:3 And that God is ever ready, but if we

 Rv 3:20 willingly withdraw himself showeth

 where he saith, "I stand at the door and

 knock."
-And that God hel peth us forward not without our own conformable
+And that God help eth us forward not without our own conformable

-will, appeareth plainly by clear texts of Scripture, I ween more 10
+elear texts of Scripture, I ween more 10

-than a hundred.
-As where he saith, "Woe be thou, Capernaum!
+, 11 ne saith, "Woe be thou, Capernaum!
 For

 Mt 11:21-23 if in Tyre and Sidon had been wrought the

 miracles that have been wrought in thee,

-they would long ago have done penance in ashes and shirts of
+they would long ago have of done penance in ashes and shirts of

-hair."
-And also where he said unto Jerusalem in this wise: "Jerusalem,
+aid unto Jerusalem in this wise: "Jerusalem, 15

-Jerusalem, how often wor ald I have gathered thy children together,
+Jerusalem, how often woul d I have gathered thy children together,

 Lk 13:34 as the hen gathereth together her

 chickens and thou wouldst not."
 And where

-he biddeth Saint Thomas of India, "Will not thou be unbelieving, but
+he biddeth Saint Thomas o f India, "Will not thou be unbelieving, but

 Jn 20:2 believing."
 And where he blameth his 20

 Mk 16:14 disciples for not believing those that had

 seen him risen from death again.

-my mind false that Tyndale saith-that the
+And therefore is it in m ny mind false that Tyndale saith-that the

-o say, the faith acquisite and gotten by 25
+"historical faith," that is to say, the faith acquisite and gotten by

-giving credence to the report and telling, doth in the things
+giving credence to the repo ort and telling, doth in the things 25

-end upon the truth and honesty of
+nd upon the truth and honesty of

-one.
+men, or common fame, alo ne.
 For albeit that such things be the

-ans whereof a man cometh thereto-yet
+outward occasions by mean ns whereof a man cometh thereto-yet

 such faith the inward cause moving

-nt thereof: the special aid and help of 30
+t thereof: the special aid and help of 30

-d, without which our will had never
+without which our will had never

 walked toward it.

-he man's tale at our ear without God
+e man's tale at our ear without God

-us into the belief (for as Saint 2 =
+s into the belief (for as Saint

-• soundeth at the ear the word but if God 35
+oundeth at the ear the word but if God 35

-work in the heart"), even so, not the man's tale alone keepeth the faith
+work in the heart"), even so o, not the man's tale alone keepeth the faith